Explained: MTL (Mouth to Lung), RDL (Restricted Direct Lung) and DTL (Direct to Lung) Vaping Types

 Low resistance coils are made with Thicker wire.

 For this reason MTL vaping is best suited for use on the lower wattage scale on box mods or vape pens.
-I have vaped anywhere between 11W and 20W with clearomisers or tanks with an resistance (ohms) above 1.0 Ohm.
+I have vaped anywhere between 11W and 20W with MTL vape tanks with a resistance (ohms) above 1.0 Ohm.

-It’s likely, if starting out and buying a vape pen style e cig, that the kit you choose will be fixed wattage and will be set to work perfectly with the matching tank/coil in the kit.
+It’s likely, if starting out and buying a vape pen style e cig or pod vape, that the kit you choose will be fixed wattage and will be set to work perfectly with the matching tank/coil in the kit.